 Interestingly enough, some of the most straightforward applications can require some of the highest and most-intense output machines.
 In no way is this truer than for jobs like snow plowing and construction demolition.

-Sure, the jobs may seem simple, but the engine strength and auxiliary hydraulic systems needed to perform these duties and power their essential attachments are only found in some of the largest skid steer models.
-These are the machines with superior rated operating capacities in the 2,000 hp-range and that are outfitted with the most durable vertical lift-force designs.
+The jobs may seem simple, but the engine strength and auxiliary hydraulic systems needed to perform these duties and power their essential attachments are only found in some of the largest skid steer models.
+These machines have superior rated operating capacities in the 2,000 hp range and are outfitted with the most durable vertical lift-force designs.

 Choosing the Right Skid Steer Loader Attachments